Why Choose Lincoln

 Graduates have gone on to positions across the public sector, including central and local government, policy development within parliament, lobbying or research with think tanks, and the charity and not-for-profit sectors.
 A number have continued on to postgraduate study or professional training.

-104 UCAS Tariff points from a minimum of 2 A Levels.
+104 UCAS Tariff points from a minimum of 2 A Levels or equivalent level 3 qualifications.

-BTEC Extended Diploma: Distinction, Merit, Merit or equivalent.
+BTEC Extended Diploma: DMM

 T Level: Merit

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points

-Applicants will also need at least three GCSEs at grade 4 or above, which must include English.
-Equivalent Level 2 qualifications may also be considered.
+GCSE's: Minimum of three at grade 4 or above, which must include English.
+Equivalent Level 2 qualifications may be considered.

 The University accepts a wide range of qualifications as the basis for entry and do accept a combination of qualifications which may include A Levels, BTECs, EPQ etc.

-We will also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.
+We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.

 Non UK Qualifications:

-If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages for information on equivalent qualifications.
+If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages

 EU and Overseas students will be required to demonstrate English language proficiency equivalent to IELTS 6.0 overall, with a minimum of 5.5 in each element.
-For information regarding other English language qualifications we accept, please visit the English Requirements page.
+For information regarding other English language qualifications we accept, please visit the English Requirements page

 If you do not meet the above IELTS requirements, you may be able to take part in one of our Pre-sessional English and Academic Study Skills courses.